michaelgrosner/tribeca/MANUAL.md

 * `/sec` - see `trades`.

-* `ewma?` - Use a quote protection of 100 minute EWMA smoothed line of the price to stop sending orders.
+* `ewma?` - Use a quote protection of 100 minute EWMA smoothed line of the price to limit the price while sending new orders.

+* `stdev?` - Use a quote protection of 20 minute STDEV of the price to limit the price while sending new orders.

 * `audio?` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).